London › Elizabeth Line Hotels

 Claridge’s, a legendary 5-star landmark, is just a two-minute walk from the Davies Street exit of the Bond Street station on the Elizabeth Line.

-- The Downside: Hotel prices here are among the highest in the city.
+- The downside: Hotel prices are among the highest in London.

-- Walking Time: Usually 3 to 7 minutes, depending on the station exit and the hotel.
+- Walking time: 3 to 7 minutes, depending on the station exit and hotel.

-- Station Tip: The Davies Street exit is the most convenient for Mayfair hotels.
+- Station tip: The Davies Street exit is best for many Mayfair hotels.
+It can save a surprisingly long walk.

 Recommended Hotels